keeporsweep/keeporsweep-desktop/README.md

 ## Installation

-1. Install [Pillow](https://pillow.readthedocs.io/en/latest/installation.html), a Python library for image handling.
+1. Install the dependencies: We need [Pillow](https://pillow.readthedocs.io/en/latest/installation.html) (Python library for image handling) and [Send2Trash](https://github.com/hsoft/send2trash) (to move files to trash cross-platform instead of permanently removing them).
 Type these commands in a terminal window:
 ```
 sudo easy_install pip
 pip3 install Pillow
+pip3 install Send2Trash
 ```
 2. Make `keeporsweep.py` executable by right-click → Properties → Allow executing file as program.
 (Or in the terminal with `chmod +x keeporsweep.py`)
 3. Then place `keeporsweep.py` in any folder and click it! 🎉 (Or in the terminal run `python3 keeporsweep.py`)